More Than Just a Bad Mood: How 'Mom Rage' Can Be a Sign of Postpartum Anxiety

 One minute you're trying to get your screaming toddler into their car seat, and the next you are screaming, too.
 A wave of white-hot rage washes over you, so intense it feels like you've been possessed.
 You might slam a door, throw something, or yell words you never thought you'd say.
 And then, almost as quickly as it came, the rage subsides, leaving a devastating wake of shame, guilt, and fear.
 This terrifying experience is often called "mom rage."

 If this sounds familiar, you are not a bad mother, and you are not alone.
 While our culture rarely talks about maternal anger, these intense explosions of rage are a common—and deeply misunderstood—symptom of underlying postpartum anxiety.
 It is not a character flaw; it is a signal that your nervous system is completely and totally overwhelmed.
-Understanding the link between rage and perinatal anxiety is the key to letting go of the shame and finding effective ways to manage these explosive feelings.
+Understanding the link between rage and is the key to letting go of the shame and finding effective ways to manage these explosive feelings.

 It's More Than Irritability; It's a Volcano